Spectral stability of metric-measure Laplacians: Introduction

 By definition, a metric is a \textit{length metric} if every pair of points can be connected by a geodesic segment realizing the distance between the points.
 This condition can be relaxed to an assumption about intersection of balls, see the BIV condition in Definition \ref{d:BIV}.

 The classic Bishop--Gromov inequality deals with volumes of balls in Riemannian manifolds with Ricci curvature bounded from below.
 It implies \eqref{e:bishop-gromov} with $\Lambda$ depending on the dimension of the manifold, its diameter, and the lower bound for Ricci curvature.
 (In the case of non-negative Ricci curvature $\Lambda$ is just equal to the dimension.)
 The Bishop--Gromov inequality holds for spaces with generalized Ricci curvature bounds in the sense of Lott--Sturm--Villani \cite{Sturm06,Sturm06-II,LV}.
-Other classes of spaces satisfying \eqref{e:bishop-gromov} include Finsler manifolds, dimensionally homogeneous polyhedral spaces, Carnot groups, etc.
+Other classes of spaces satisfying \eqref{e:bishop-gromov} include Finsler manifolds, dimensionally homogeneous polyhedral spaces, Carnot groups, etc. We also note that \eqref{e:bishop-gromov} follows from measure contraction properties used in \cite{Strurm98, Kuwae-Shioya03, Kuwae-Shioya08, Sturm06-II}.

 The Fukaya convergence combines the Gromov--Hausdorff convergence of metric spaces and weak convergence of measures.
 See Definition \ref{d:fukaya} for details.
 Beware of the fact that, unlike most definitions used in this paper, the Fukaya convergence is sensitive to open sets of zero measure.
 See the example in Section~\ref{sec:zero-limit-measure} for an illustration of this subtle issue.